 Design Element Residential Design Codes Town Centre Strategy Compliance / Officer Comments 6.4.4 Outbuildings Size of outbuildings as specified.
 No specific provisions.
 Complies.
 No outbuildings proposed.

-Design Element Residential Design Codes Town Centre Strategy Compliance / Officer Comments 6.4.5 External fixtures, Solar collectors acceptable.
-Clause 8.10 - Plant and Equipment: Unable to Ascertain Compliance utilities and facilities Standard TV aerials, essential plumbing and water down pipes.
-All plant and equipment must be concealed from public view using screening See comments, below.
+Design Element Residential Design Codes Town Centre Strategy Complianc e / Officer Liement Design Codes Comments 6.4.5 External fixtures, Solar collectors acceptable.
+Clause 8.10 - Plant and Equipment: Unable to Ascertain Complianc utilities and facilities Standard TV aerials, essential plumbing and water down pipes.
+Other fixtures not visible or screened.
+All plant and equipment must be concealed from public view using screening or other means that is an integral part of the building design.
+Surface mounted services, piping and conduits will not be permitted.
+See comments, below.
+Roof mounted equipment, aerials, antennas, masts etc. must be screened from all views including from above where applicable.
+Ground level or balcony mounted equipment/air conditioning plant must be well screened using materials to suit the building.
+All plant and equipment must have noise attenuation to council satisfaction.
+Telecommunications dishes are not permitted on roofs.
+Lift over runs shall be contained within the roof space or appropriately designed as an element of the building active frontages.